 The only henna terrible for the hair and scalp is Black Henna, known as: ‘Kali Mehndi’.
 As previously stated, Black henna has a very toxic chemical in it called PPD (paraphenylenediamine), a chemical that is also present in most dark hair dyes on the market.

+There are several benefits of henna powder for hair.
 Henna boosts hair growth.
 The natural properties of henna assist promote hair development tremendously.
 This component’s powder form can likewise be utilized to develop a critical oil that nourishes and advertises hair growth.
 Henna can help in reducing hair fall.
 Henna directly impacts the scalp, assisting in enhancing hair follicle wellness.
 The impact on the scalp assists in curb hair loss and also stops and fixes hair thinning.

 A Henna Hair Treatment Recipe